jamesdebolt/nodejs-webservice-websocket-listener/README.md

 ## Testing the server

 After starting the server as outlined above, navigate to `http://localhost:<PORT>/pop` and see the full JSON of returned highest priority element.
 Refreshing the page will request the next element.

+## Limitations

+Coded to requirements of needing to connect to one websocket, and only pop from the queue.
+Future steps to include allowing multiple sockets, more endpoints exposing more operations on the underlying heap, and moving per-route logic into invidual files